 Whatever the case may be, take the time to deepen your awareness of your behaviour and how you show up with others.
 The more that you know yourself, the more you empower yourself with choice.

-Book a free consultation to find out how coaching can empower you at work.
+Book a consultation to explore how coaching can help you better deal with authority.

 Harsha is a 1:1 coach and independent thinker based in London.
 He empowers people to find more clarity, confidence and focus in their lives — to cut through the noise, in a world so full of it.
 Harsha’s new book, Machine Ego: Tragedy of the Modern Mind, is now available in paperback and Kindle through Amazon.